 Corporations collecting her work include:

 Muffy Clark Gill received her BFA, Graphic Design, from Boston University College of Fine Arts, Boston, MA.
 She furthered her independent studies at the DeCordova Museum School, Lincoln, MA and with several nationally known fiber artists.
+Personal commissions are accepted and she does teafch workshops featuring the batik and rozome processes.
 She maintains her residence and studio in Naples, Florida.